Which city is cheaper, Rome or Tallinn?

 The winter brings many poeple to Tallinn as well as Rome.
 Many visitors come to Tallinn in the winter for the museums, the shopping scene, and the cuisine.
 Additionally, most visitors come to Rome for the museums, the shopping scene, and the cuisine during these months.

 Tallinn can get quite cold in the winter.
 Tallinn is much colder than Rome in the winter.
-The temperature in Tallinn is usually -5°C (22°F) in January, and Rome stays around 8°C (47°F).
+The daily temperature in Tallinn averages around -5°C (22°F) in January, and Rome fluctuates around 8°C (47°F).

 In the winter, Tallinn often gets less sunshine than Rome.
 Tallinn gets 25 hours of sunny skies this time of year, while Rome receives 127 hours of full sun.